dakimura/migrent/README.md

 }
 ```

+- Each migration doesn't have to be idempotent, but we recommend it to be.
+  If your migration is idempotent, you can update the value of existent records
+  by just changing the values in your data files and change the migration name like "data_v1" to "data_v2",
+  and run the migration.
-It doesn't have to be idempotent because migrent manages whether each migration has already been applied.
+  Because migrent manages whether each migration has already been applied or not by the migration name,
+  the "data_v2" migration will be executed and update your existent values.

+- Migrations are executed by dictionary order (AtoZ) of migration names, so "{timestamp}_{name}" might be a good naming
+  for migrations.

 The following is the simple example of a migration that inserts master data to User entity.

 ```go